spapas/django-localflavor-gr/README.rst

 What's in the greek localflavor?
 =================================

-* forms.GRPostalCodeField: Greek Postal code field.
+* GRPostalCodeField: Greek Postal code field.
 The valid format is 5 digits and not starting with 0 or 9.

-* forms.GRTaxNumberCodeField: Greek Tax Number code field.
+* GRTaxNumberCodeField: Greek Tax Number code field.
 The valid format is 9 digits that pass a specific algorithm.
 You can add the allow_test_value kwarg to the field in order to allow the default test value of 000000000.